Suprnova/Chunithm-Research/General.md

 * References to "music" and "song" will refer to the files in the ``music`` folder, which includes ``Music.xml``, as well as the chart files.
 References to ``audio`` will refer to the files in the ``cueFile`` folder.
 * If anyone makes a tool to streamline any process outlined in this document, while credit to this document obviously isn't required (see [UNLICENSE](https://github.com/Suprnova123/Chunithm-Research/blob/main/UNLICENSE)), it would still be appreciated.

-# Ending Songs
+# How Songs End

 When playing a song in Chunithm, the chart will "end" after the last note.
 This is where the animation for the progress bar at the top and the FULL COMBO/ALL JUSTICE graphic appear.
 However, the song will "end" after the audio file is finished playing.
-This is where any skills that occur at the end of a song (such as SUPPORT) will activate, and the results screen will appear shortly after.
+This is where any skills that occur at the end of a song (such as SUPPORT skills) will activate, and the results screen will appear shortly after.

+# MASTER and WORLD'S END Difficulties

+MASTER difficulties for songs are inaccessible unless one of two conditions are fulfilled:

+* The player has passed the EXPERT difficulty of the song with an S rank or higher, OR

+* The player is using a ticket that allows playing MASTER difficulty songs.
+(Noted as enabled in the ticket's ``Ticket.xml`` file under the ``<playMaster>`` field)

+When creating custom songs, it is important to note this.
+Charters should always have a valid, completable chart for the EXPERT difficulty if they intend to have their chart have a MASTER difficulty.
+Otherwise, the chart should be set to one of the other 3 normal difficulties.

+WORLD'S END difficulties for songs are inaccessible unless the player is using a ticket that allows playing WORLD'S END songs.
+(Noted as enabled in the ticket's ``Ticket.xml`` file under the ``<playWorldsEnd>`` field) When creating custom songs, it is inadvisable to create WORLD'S END charts.
+It is impossible for the player to access these charts unless they are connected to an AIME or Minime server, and purchase or cheat in a WORLD'S END ticket.

 # Folders